BelledonneCommunications/linphone-xamarin/README.md

 ## Getting started

+> This guide has been tested with Visual Studio Community 2019 (version 16.11.5) and SDK version 5.0.48 on an Android 8.1 device.

 ### Using our sample solution in the SDK

 The sample we provide is a solution using four projects: one for Android, one for iOS, one for the native libraries and a shared one.